COGS118A/Group021-Wi23/README.md

 **The final report contains no code, but contains some links to the code.
 These links will direct to a notebook viewer so that you can view some codes in related cells.**

-**We use the nbviewer which enables hyperlinks to simplify the reading process, the same notebook from this repo.**
+**We use the nbviewer which enables hyperlinks to simplify the reading process, it is the same notebook from this repo.**

 #### None of the results should represent any subjective facts, None of the explanations should be referenced into any practical applications.